Processing of special categories of personal data

 The following legislation contains stricter provisions than the DPA, particularly in employment relationships:

-- Act on the Use of Health Information in the Labor Market
+- Act on the Use of Health Information in the Labour Market

-- Act on Prohibition against Discrimination in the Labor Market
+- Act on Prohibition against Discrimination in the Labour Market

 Other sensitive personal data